Welcome to the APPAM Policy Council!

 The full Policy Council has 28 total members.
 It is comprised of the following categories of members, elected each year:

 - Two members working in an academic setting elected by APPAM’s professional members.
 Each member serves a term of four years.
 Every other year, one of the these members is an early career member working in an academic setting.
 Early career means within 10 years of a terminal degree.

 - One person elected by APPAM’s institutional members from within the APPAM Committee of Institutional Representatives.
 This member serves a four year term.

 - One member working in a non-academic setting elected by APPAM’s individual members.
 This member serves a term of four years.

 - One student member selected by the current APPAM President and the Chair of the Institutional Reps.
 There are a total of two student member seats and one student is selected each year for a two year term.
 The terms are staggered for continuity.

 - Eight officers of the association, including the Immediate Past President, the President, the President-elect, two Vice Presidents, a Secretary, a Treasurer and a Chair of the Committee of Institutional Representatives.
-Other than the presidents, the term of service of all officers is two years.
+Other than the president, the term of service for all officers is two years.

 - Two ex officio non-voting members: the Executive Director and the JPAM Editor (both are compensated by APPAM for their service, and thus cannot vote to avoid conflicts of interest).

 As may be evident, the APPAM Policy Council is among the larger boards of directors of professional/scientific societies.
 For example, the Council of the American Political Science Association has about 16 people.
 The Policy Council used to be 43 people; the membership approved a bylaws change in 2013 trimming the size of the Board down to 28 people (16 Policy Council, 2 students, 8 officers, APPAM ED and JPAM Editor).

 Does APPAM carry directors/officers insurance?
 What is the potential legal exposure of Council members?